 Add or Drop Classes

 You may complete your registration, and add or drop classes at any time after the start of your assigned registration time.
-Fall 2013 classes may be added up through August 30th.
-Classes may be dropped up to October 21st.
-Classes dropped on or before August 30th will not appear on your transcript.
-Those dropped August 31st through October 21st will appear on your transcript as W (withdrawn).
+Spring 2014 classes may be added up through January 14th.
+Classes may be dropped up to February 28th.
+Classes dropped on or before January 14th will not appear on your transcript.
+Those dropped January 15th through February 28th will appear on your transcript as W (withdrawn).

 All classes are subject to cancellation or change of meeting time and/or instructor.
 Changes will be updated to the Web registration system.
 Students may wish to check that regularly for any such changes.